 Interactive dramatist Rik Lander has taken this idea and built a dramatic and troubling scenario around it.

 During the show there is no one behind the scenes speaking into a mic or typing the replies.
-The conversations are with a ChatBot built using an open source language called ChatScript.
+The conversations are with a genuine artificial intelligence.
 A microphone pics up the words spoken by the interviewee.
 These are input to the bot via a speech-to-text program.
 The bot responds via a text-to-speech program into the headphones of the Echoborg who repeats the words.

 The show has been developed in collaboration with Phil D Hall who built his first intelligent agent in 1982.

 Each performance influences then next.
 In this way audiences are not only creating the performance each night but helping in the ongoing evolution of the show.
 The first version in February 2016 had 43KB of code.
 By May 2018 it had 794KB of code.